mmaraja/bastardsdogwear/plugins/popup-anything-on-click/readme.txt

 = I want to change button design as per my theme =

 You can use <code>.paoc-popup-btn</code> class to change the button design as per your theme.
-Add the bellow custom css under custom css section of your theme and change the color and other values as per your need.
-Eg:
+Add the bellow custom CSS under custom CSS section of your theme and change the color and other values as per your need. e.g:

 <code>
 .paoc-popup-btn {